jordanpotti/AWSBucketDump/README.md

 I honestly don't know if Amazon rate limits this, I am guessing they do to some point but I haven't gotten around to figuring out what that limit is.
 If you want to add some threading features to this tool that would be neat..

- #### AWSBucketDump is a tool to quickly enumerate AWS S3 buckets to look for loot.
-It's similar to a subdomain bruteforcer but is made specifically to S3 buckets and also has some extra features that allow you to grep for delicous files as well as download interesting files if you're not afraid to quickly fill up your hard drive.

- #### by Jordan Potti
- #### @okbyenow

 ## Usage: